stcucufa/miRCo-engine/README.md

 ## Game dev

-Games are just directorys with a mandatory `index.js`and `manifest.json`, and an optional `assets/` dir with any images and sounds.
+Games are just directories with a mandatory `index.js`and `manifest.json`, and an optional `assets/` dir with any images and sounds.

 ```
  your-game